bitfireAT/cert4android/README.md

 Copyright (C) Ricki Hirner and [contributors](https://github.com/bitfireAT/cert4android/graphs/contributors).

-This program comes with ABSOLUTELY NO WARRANTY.
-This is free software, and you are welcome to redistribute it under the conditions of the [GNU GPL v3](LICENSE).
+This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.